vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1978 The Cult of Jagannāth and the Regional Tradition of Orissa.
 New Delhi.
 Ettinghausen, Maurice L.

-1906 Hars.a Vardhana, empereur et po`ete de l’Inde septentrionale (606–648 A.D.).
+1906 Harṣa Vardhana, empereur et po`ete de l’Inde septentrionale (606–648 A.D.).
 Etude sur sa vie et son temps.
 Th`ese, Paris. ´

 Falk, Harry

-1999–2000 The Pātagan. ḍigūḍem copper-plate grant of the Iks.vāku king Ehavala
+1999–2000 The Pātagaṇḍigūḍem copper-plate grant of the Ikṣvāku king Ehavala

 Cāntamūla. in: Silk Road Art and Archaeology 6 (1999–2000), 275–283.

 2000 Bestattungsgebr¨auche in der Indien betreffenden Arch¨aologie und im

-vedischen Schrifttum. in: Altorientalische Forschungen 27 (2000), 68–80.
+vedischen Schrifttuṁin: Altorientalische Forschungen 27 (2000), 68–80.

-2004 The Kanis.ka era in Gupta records. in: Silk Road Art and Archaeology 10 (2004), 167–76.
+2004 The Kaniṣka era in Gupta recordṣin: Silk Road Art and Archaeology 10 (2004), 167–76.

 Farquhar, J.N.